jbboehr/php-stemmer/README.md

 [![GitHub Linux Build Status](https://github.com/jbboehr/php-stemmer/workflows/linux/badge.svg)](https://github.com/jbboehr/php-stemmer/actions?query=workflow%3Alinux)
 [![GitHub Docker Build Status](https://github.com/jbboehr/php-stemmer/workflows/docker/badge.svg)](https://github.com/jbboehr/php-stemmer/actions?query=workflow%3Adocker)

 This stem extension for PHP provides stemming capability for a variety of languages using Dr. M.F.
 Porter's Snowball API.
 It has a much simpler API than the stem extension found in pecl.

 This is a cleanup of [php-stemmer](https://code.google.com/p/php-stemmer/).
 Tests have been added and the bundled libstemmer has been removed.
 Functions have been prefixed with the extension name.
 If you need features not provided by your system's default version of libstemmer, you can recompile libstemmer for your particular system.

 ## Installation

-### Ubuntu:
+### Ubuntu

 ```bash
 sudo apt-get install libstemmer-dev